Training Your First Neural Network

 - Run a simple TensorFlow program

-- Train a model using a distributed cluster on Cloud ML Engine
+- Train a model using a distributed cluster on AI Platform

-- Increase prediction accuracy using feature engineering and both wide and deep networks
+- Increase prediction accuracy using feature engineering and hyperparameter tuning

-- Deploy a trained model on Cloud ML Engine to make predictions with new data
+- Deploy a trained model on AI Platform to make predictions with new data

-- The GitHub repository for this course is at https://github.com/cloudacademy/mlengine-intro.
+- The GitHub repository for this course is at https://github.com/cloudacademy/aiplatform-intro.

 - Nov.
 16, 2018: Updated 90% of the lessons due to major changes in TensorFlow and Google Cloud ML Engine.
 All of the demos and code walkthroughs were completely redone.

 The iris dataset is great for learning the basics of neural networks, but it’s far simpler than most datasets that you’ll use machine learning on.
 It only has four features and all of them are decimal numbers.
 Let’s have a look at a more complicated dataset.

-However, that approach wouldn’t work so well with a column like “marital_status”, would it?
-How would you put these categories in numerical order in such a way that it would help our model learn?
-There probably is some sort of relationship between marital status and income, but it’s probably not straightforward, and that is exactly the sort of relationship that we want our neural network to figure out, not one that we would tell it in advance.
+However, that approach wouldn’t work so well with a column like “Color1”, would it?
+How would you put the colors in numerical order in such a way that it would help our model learn?
+There probably is some sort of relationship between pet color and adoption speed, but it’s probably not straightforward, and that’s exactly the sort of relationship that we want our neural network to figure out, not one that we would tell it in advance.

 A better way to handle categories is to make each one a separate feature.
 Rather than having to define each one of them separately, though, which would take a lot of tedious coding, you just specify which columns are categorical, and TensorFlow will turn them into multiple features.

-The way to do that is to convert age from a continuous feature to a categorical feature.
-One approach would be to divide people into an under 65 category and a 65 and over category.
+The way to do that is to convert age from a numeric feature to a categorical feature.
+One approach would be to divide pets into an under-6-month category and an over-6-month category.
 Then the neural network could treat these as separate features and discover different relationships between them and their adoption rates.
 But since we don’t know whether 6 months is the right dividing point, it would make more sense to create a number of different age ranges.

 The function that does this conversion is called “bucketized_column” because TensorFlow refers to these ranges as buckets.

 Are you curious about how much the engineered features improved the accuracy?
-You can find out by deleting them from the wide_columns array, which tells the model which columns to include.
-You can just remove the crossed columns and replace the bucketized age with the regular age column.
+You can find out by commenting out the bucketized age and the crossed column.
 Now save the file and run it again.